 To help students and alumni, City Colleges of Chicago – Richard J Daley College may provide services including:

 - Night and weekend classes available

 Graduation & Transfer Rates

-Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Cook County and entire state of Illinois.
+Community colleges often times offer both career training courses and curriculum to help students transfer out to a 4-year college or university, that is why we include how this school compares for both graduation and transfer rates against other community colleges in Cook County and community colleges in Illinois in total.

 Specialized Programs & Accreditations

-- Accredited by the National League for Nursing Accrediting Commission (since 1995)
+- Accredited by the Accreditation Commission for Education in Nursing, Inc. ?
+May 6, 2013 Formerly: National League for Nursing Accrediting Commission (since 1995)

 - Compare all associate's degree in nursing (ADN) programs in Illinois

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.

 Get more information about the programs offered by City Colleges of Chicago – Richard J Daley College by clicking the request information to the right.